ashdroidcmd/ash-blog-posts/Readme.md

 ## About Me

 Hi!
-I'm Ash, a software engineer exploring web development, IoT, and cybersecurity.
+I'm Ash, a Software Engineer exploring WWeb Development, IoT and Embedded Systems.
 I use this blog to document projects, tutorials, and learning journeys.